jinmmin/beanboat.github.io/_posts/2022-07-10-one-month-into-confluent.md

 title:  "One month into Confluent"
 date:   2022-07-10
 tags: ["career"]
-excerpt: I left Google and joined Confluent about one month ago.
-All my career years have been spent in large corporations.
-Working for a company of Confluent's size is a brand new experience.
-I am documenting my discoveries and surprises before I get too used to the new world.
 ---

 I left Google and joined Confluent about one month ago.
 All my career years have been spent in large corporations.
 Working for a company of Confluent's size is a brand new experience.
 I am documenting my discoveries and surprises before I get too used to the new world.